 Dobrenica Urban Fantasy Series

-Kim decides the only way to fix the disaster she left is to return to Dobrenica, but what she finds there is far more shocking and dangerous than she ever imagined.
+Kim decides the only way to fix the disaster she left behind in Dobrenica is to go back.
+What she finds there is far more strange and dangerous than she ever imagined.
 Not just politics and personalities but ghosts and magic, murder and mystery, ballroom dancing and moonlit sleigh chases await her.
-Once again Kim has to take sword in hand as she tries to make peace, she risks her heart when she finds love, but there can be no happiness until she learns the truth.
-Only whose truth?
+Once again Kim has to take sword in hand as she tries to make peace.
+She risks her heart when she finds love, but there can be no happiness without trust.
+And truth.
+Only . . . whose truth?

 Here is a book trailer for Blood Spirits, made by Karen Osborne.